Cupid & Psyche 85: Composition and release

-The single's B-side "Flesh and Blood" (which also appeared as one of the four bonus tracks on the cassette and CD versions of Cupid & Psyche 85) was the same musical backing of "The Word Girl" but with a new lyric written and sung by militant south London reggae MC Ranking Ann (real name Ann Swinton).
+The single's B-side "Flesh and Blood" (which also appeared as one of the four bonus tracks on the cassette and CD versions of Cupid & Psyche 85) was the same musical backing of "The Word Girl" but with a new lyric written and sung by militant south London lovers rock and roots reggae MC Ranking Ann (real name Ann Swinton).
 Green explained that the idea was to present the alternative female view of the male construct of 'girl': "Having heard Ann's two albums, I thought she'd like the sentiments of the song rather than approve of the rhythmics.
 I knew she was stroppy, but it's positive.
 She saw she'd be giving her counsel to a completely different audience – teenagers.
 Which I think is great.
 It complements what we've done on the other side."
-The single's sleeve reinforced the point being made in the lyrics: fragments of the label of Aretha Franklin's "Chain of Fools" single and a section of Écrits by French psychoanalyst and psychiatrist Jacques Lacan with the word "chain" prominent in both, superimposed on a picture of Shirley MacLaine from the film My Geisha (1962) dressed as a bride and wearing an expression of resignation on her face.
+The single's sleeve reinforced the point being made in the lyrics: fragments of the label of Aretha Franklin's 1967 single "Chain of Fools" and a section of the Écrits (1966) by the French psychoanalyst and psychiatrist Jacques Lacan with the word "chain" prominent in both, superimposed on a picture of the American actress and author Shirley MacLaine from the comedy drama film My Geisha (1962) dressed as a bride and wearing an expression of resignation on her face.

 Although Scritti Politti had embraced the musical mainstream, Gartside's lyrics were often still preoccupied with the contradiction of becoming more distant from the reality of a person the more one became in love with the idealised version of that person, summed up on the album track "A Little Knowledge" by the line "Now I know to love you is not to know you".
 This contradiction was reflected in the album's title, referring to the myth of the two ancient Greek gods who were destined to never be able to truly love each other.
 Gartside explained in interviews that "there is a fable, the myth of Cupid and Psyche, and the deal was that they would stay in love as long as they never tried too hard to find out too much about each other – they should just enjoy each other's company and not make demands.
 But that's what they made the mistake of doing, so Cupid fled, for some reason, and Psyche was sent around the world for eternity to find him.
 Although, at the very end of the legend, they do get reconciled...
 But in our society, Cupid has now come to stand for 'romance' and Psyche for 'hidden lurking depths', so of course it would've been preposterous to call the album Cupid and Psyche.
 But putting '85 after it makes it... perfectly cool.
 It makes it awfully sensible."

+A remastered version of the album was issued, in digital format, in March 2022.